satansdeer/satansdeer.github.com/content/legacy-posts/git-staging-area-explained/index.md

 `git add .` stages changes under the current directory.

-It is convenient, but it is also easy to stage more than you intended.
+It is easy to stage more than you intended.
 Before using it, check:

 ```bash
 git status